ethz-asl/voxblox/README.md

 - Subscribed topics:
   - **`transform`** of type `geometry_msgs::TransformStamped`.
 Only appears if `use_tf_transforms` is false.
 The transformation from the world frame to the current sensor frame.
   - **`pointcloud`** of type `sensor_msgs::PointCloud2`.
 The input pointcloud to be integrated.
+  - **`freespace_pointcloud`** of type `sensor_msgs::PointCLoud2`.
+Only appears if `use_freespace_pointcloud` is true.
+Unlike the `pointcloud` topic where the given points lie on surfaces, the points in the `freespace_pointcloud` are taken to be floating in empty space.
+These points can assist in generating more complete freespace information in a map.

 ## Services